Wolves & boar – first images back from Croatia

-NatureSpy’s direct support of their work means more camera traps for their research – meaning more wildlife records, more information and hopefully more protection.
-Initially, Bioterra have been using a SpyPoint Force 11D that has been sent out to them, which has now been followed up with some Bushnell Aggressor cameras.
+NatureSpy’s direct support of their work will mean more camera traps for their research – meaning more wildlife records, more information and hopefully more protection.
+Initially, Bioterra will be testing a SpyPoint Force 11D that has been sent out to them, which will then be followed by more camera traps.

 Images from these camera traps will be sent back to NatureSpy to be shared on our website and social media, increasing awareness and engagement with some of Europe’s most impressive and most endangered wildlife.